 Harnessing Neutrophil Plasticity for the Treatment of Cancer -- Tanya Mayadas, PhD, Brigham and Women’s Hospital.
 The National Cancer Institute estimates that more than a third of Americans will be diagnosed with cancer during their lifetime.
 There have been significant advances in immunotherapy, but clinical benefits are confined to a minority of patients, and there remains a need for an approach to achieve durable and protective T cell immunity to many different types of tumors.
 We posit that a major problem is the absence of adequate antigen presentation.
 The approach is to convert the abundantly present circulating blood neutrophils into antigen-presenting cells that robustly activate T cells by giving an intravenous injection of an antigen-antibody conjugate (AAC) that targets a specific neutrophil receptor.

-A Clinically Applicable AI Toolbox for Dystonia Diagnosis -- Kristina Simonyan, MD, PhD, Massachusetts Eye and Ear.
+A Clinically Applicable AI Toolbox for Dystonia Diagnosis -- Kristina Simonyan, MD, PhD, Mass Eye and Ear.